StrongResearch/chess-hackathon-2/README.md

 We're going to replicate this work!

 ### Dataset
 We have prepared a dataset that you can use if you like.
-This dataset has been made available as a Public Dataset on Control Plane and is called "Leela Chess Zero - Training PGNs Test 60".
+This dataset has been made available as a Public Dataset on Control Plane and is called **"Leela Chess Zero - Training PGNs Test 60"**.

 The code used to generate this dataset, as well as the PyTorch Dataset class `PGN_HDF_Dataset` that uses this dataset can be found in the `utils/datasets.py` file.
 Much of the pre-processing is concerned with packaging collections of PGN strings into flat `HDF` files for convenience.
 This file also contains a defined constant `PGN_CHARS` which is a string containing all the characters necessary to construct a valid PGN.

 You are welcome to use any training dataset you prefer, in which case the contents of `utils/datasets.py` can serve as a helpful example to follow.
+For information about how to import datasets into the Strong Compute ISC, refer to the **Datasets** section of the onboarding docs: https://strong-compute.gitbook.io/strong-compute-developer-docs.

 One important thing to bear in mind, however, is that our gameplay code will follow the standard PGN format, where a typical game PGN might look as follows.